< Go to Avalanche Beacons

 Cons: Battery life is only displayed in thirds and not a percentage.

 The Pieps DSP Pro is one of the more advanced models in our review at a very competitive price.
-It has similar features, feature options, range, and processor speed as most of the other contenders that cost $400-$500, but costs an amazing $375 and for that reason it was nearly one of our OutdoorGearLab's Top Picks but was just barely edged out by the Mammut Pulse Barryvox and the Ortovox S1+ in our scoring, but the DSP Pro remains one of our favorites overall.
-We also think it is nearly as good as either of those but is $75-$125 less and if we had a Best Value award for a professional level beacon this would be it.
+It has similar features, feature options, range, and processor speed as most of the other contenders.
+It was nearly one of our OutdoorGearLab's Top Picks but was just barely edged out by the Mammut Pulse Barryvox and the Ortovox S1+ in our scoring, but the DSP Pro remains one of our favorites overall.
+We also think it is nearly as good as either of those but is $70-$80 less and if we had a Best Value award for a professional level beacon this would be it.

 The Pieps DSP Pro is a big overhaul from its older version the classic neon yellow Pieps DSP.
 Some of the improvements of the DSP Sport include longer range, improved flagging function, a noticeably faster possessor, better battery life that was almost 100 hrs. more than any other product we tested and amazingly $75 less.
 As a whole we think that nearly all of the upgrades Black Diamond (Owner of Pieps) made were big improvements and anyone who has been a big fan of Pieps in the past will be pleased with this newer version.